x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

    - Blocking managed apps from running on "jailbroken" and rooted devices

 3. They're assigned to all users.
-This ensures that all users are protected, regardless of whether they use Outlook for iOS and Android.
+This coverage ensures that all users are protected, regardless of whether they use Outlook for iOS and Android.

 In addition to the above minimum policy requirements, you should consider deploying advanced protection policy settings like **Restrict cut, copy, and paste with other apps** to further prevent corporate data leakage.
 For more information on the available settings, see [Android app protection policy settings in Microsoft Intune](/intune/app-protection-policy-settings-android) and [iOS app protection policy settings](/intune/app-protection-policy-settings-ios).